 - Real estate agents

 - Banks and mortgage companies

 People are protected against discrimination in housing if the basis for the discrimination is any of the following reasons:

 - “Family Status” (such as the fact that there are children in a family)

 Exceptions to the Laws

 The protections provided by the Fair Housing laws do not apply in all situations.
-Here
+Here are some exceptions:

 - The owner of one single-family house may discriminate for any reason other than the race of a buyer or renter.
 However, even if an individual is exempt under the law (for example, the home owner who refuses to sell to Methodists), this does not make anyone else involved in the transaction exempt.
 The advertising cannot make discriminatory references, and real estate agents may not cooperate with the discrimination.